axoflow/axosyslog-core-docs/content/filterx/function-reference.md

 ## cache_json_file {#cache-json-file}

 Load the contents of an external JSON file in an efficient manner.
 You can use this to lookup contextual information.
-(Basically, this is a filterx-specific implementation of the [`add-contextual-data() functionality`]({{< relref "/chapter-enrich-data/data-enrichment-add-contextual-data/_index.md" >}}).)
+(Basically, this is a FilterX-specific implementation of the [`add-contextual-data() functionality`]({{< relref "/chapter-enrich-data/data-enrichment-add-contextual-data/_index.md" >}}).)

 Usage: `cache_json_file("/path/to/file.json")`